1416-NOC

 Career Overview

-• Perform support functions in courts of law, such as calling court to order, preparing court dockets and maintaining exhibits
+• Perform administrative, security, and other support functions for courts of law, such as scheduling trials, processing service fees, calling court to order, preparing court dockets and maintaining exhibits, recording trial proceedings and maintaining court records

-• Work for federal, provincial and municipal courts
+• Work for federal, provincial, territorial and municipal courts and by police forces

 Duties